 The inquiry here is not whether the defence of necessity should in fact excuse Mr. Latimer's actions, but whether the jury should have been left to consider this defence.
 The correct test on that point is whether there is an air of reality to the defence.
 In R. v.
 Osolin, [1993] 4 S.C.R.
-595, at p.
+595 (S.C.C.), at p.
 676, Cory J. stated:

-. . . a defence should not be put to the jury if a reasonable jury properly instructed would have been unable to acquit on the basis of the evidence tendered in support of that defence.
+... a defence should not be put to the jury if a reasonable jury properly instructed would have been unable to acquit on the basis of the evidence tendered in support of the defence.
 On the other hand, if a reasonable jury properly instructed could acquit on the basis of the evidence tendered with regard to that defence, then it must be put to the jury.
-It is for the trial judge to decide whether the evidence is sufficient to warrant putting a defence to a jury as this is a question of law alone.
+It is for the trial judge to

-The question is whether there is sufficient evidence that, if believed, would allow a reasonable jury - properly charged and acting judicially - to conclude that the defence applied and acquit the accused
+The question is whether there is sufficient evidence that, if believed, would al-Low a reasonable jury ---- properly charged as acting judicially ---- to conclude That the defence applied and acquit the accused.

-For the necessity defence, the trial judge must be satisfied that there is evidence sufficient to give an air of reality to each of the three requirements.
-If the trial judge concludes that there is no air of reality to any one of the three requirements, the defence of necessity should not be left to the jury.

-In this case, there was no air of reality to the three requirements of necessity.

-The first requirement is imminent peril.
+- For the necessity defence, the trial judge must be satisfied that there is evidence sufficient to give an air of reality to each of the three requirements.
+If the trial judge concludes that there is no air of reality to any one of the three requirements, the defence of necessity should not be left to the jury. - In this case, there was no air of reality to the three requirements of necessity. - 38 The first requirement is imminent peril.
 It is not met in this case.
 The appellant does not suggest he himself faced any peril; instead he identifies a peril to his daughter, stemming from her upcoming surgery which he perceived as a form of mutilation.
 Acute suffering can constitute imminent peril, but in this case there was nothing to her medical condition that placed Tracy in a dangerous situation where death was an alternative.
-Tracy was thought to be in pain before the surgery, and that pain was expected to continue, or increase, following the surgery.
+Tracy was thought to be in pain before the surgery, and the pain was expected to continue, or increase, following the surgery.
 But that ongoing pain did not constitute an emergency in this case.
 To borrow the language of Edmund Davies L.J. in Southwark London Borough Council, supra, at p.
 746, we are dealing not with an emergency but with "an obstinate and long-standing state of affairs".
 Tracy's proposed surgery did not pose an imminent threat to her life, nor did her medical condition.
 In fact, Tracy's health might have improved had the Latimers not rejected the option of relying on a feeding tube.
 Tracy's situation was not an emergency.
 The appellant can be reasonably expected to have understood that reality.
 There was no evidence of a legitimate psychological condition that rendered him unable to perceive that there was no imminent peril.
 The appellant argued that, for him, further surgery did amount to imminent peril.
 It was not reasonable for the appellant to form this belief, particularly when better pain management was available.